Go Outside for Melatonin + Circadian Rhythms

 - pumpkin seeds

 - watermelon seeds

-If you still need melatonin support, I suggest trying the following: for a circadian medicine reset, I suggest my patients start with one drop or .1mg 45-60 minutes before bed and increase by one drop every two to three days until you have a deep and restorative night’s sleep without morning grogginess.
+If you still need melatonin support, I suggest trying the following: for a circadian reset, start with one drop of LifeSpa’s Low-Dose Melatonin (1 drop = .1mg melatonin) 45-60 minutes before bed and increase by one drop every five nights until you have a deep and restorative night’s sleep without morning grogginess.
 Most never need to exceed ten drops.

 Once the best dose is found, stay on it for three months.
 Then, most of my patients can slowly lower their dose.
 The correct dose of melatonin will encourage natural production of your own melatonin (rather than suppress natural production).

 Have you tried any of the above melatonin solutions?
 Let us know what you found!